chmlee/ream-doc/content/tutorial/entry.md

 Observe that the order of the variables are preserved by default.

 The datasets compiled by the last two examples are not too useful for analysis.
-To compile quality analysis-ready datasets, we should specify the schema of the datasets in the codebook.
+To compile quality analysis-ready datasets, we should specify the schema of the datasets in the codebook (not yet implemented).